realBjornRoden/unix/aix/sysdata/README.md

 ## Perform
 1. Ensure command output files are in a directory (such as default "data"), and there is a matching template (such as in default "templates")
 1. Setup and activate the Python virtualenv (first time also run `pip install textfsm`)
-1. Run the digestion scripts (HEADER=1 will print the column attribute names on the first line)
+1. Run the digestion script (HEADER=1 will print the column attribute names on the first line)
    * Syntax: `HEADER=1 python digest-data.py inputfilename templatefilename > outputfilename`
    ```
    (sysdata) $ HEADER=1 python digest-data.py data/ibm-aix-lparstat-i.txt templates/ibm-aix-lparstat-i.textfsm